lyepez-glitch/Oracle_Ecommerce_App/README.md

 Copy code
 git clone https://github.com/lyepez-glitch/Ecommerce_Backend
 cd Ecommerce_Backend
+Check Out SQL File:

+See SpringBootFile.sql for all SQL queries used to build the backend database structure and functionality.
 Ensure Java and Maven are Installed:

 Check that Java and Maven are installed on your machine.